pschatzmann/arduino-audio-tools/examples/README_ESP32.md

     - A4 on Sparkfun ESP32 Thing Plus is ADC_CHANNEL_0
     - D5 on Adafruit ESP32-S3 is ADC_CHANNEL_4
     - D6 on Adafruit ESP32-S3 is ADC_CHANNEL_5

+- **buffer_size**
+    - maximum is 2048
+    - minimum is number of channels
+    - number needs to be devisible by number of channels
+    - care must be taken because some streams in audio tools can not exceed 1024 bytes

 ## Example Configuration
 ```